airamez/codando-live/_06_WebAPI/_00_WebAPI.md

         .ToList();
     ```

-### 4. The Controller method provides details and deal with exceptions
+### 4. The Controller method provides details, implement logging and deal with exceptions

   ```csharp
   [HttpPost]